Commercial efficiency

 Why did you do that?
 Because you went along with the secretary.

-Another technique: you can also try asking the person directly by their first name.
+Another trick to master in cold calling: you can also try asking the person directly by their first name.
 Boldness helps more often than you think 😉

 Conclusion: